Appetite Suppressant Medications

 Successful Life Long Weight Loss is Possible!

 For many patients losing weight or maintaining weight loss, controlling the diet can be difficult.
-Dieters often find themselves constantly dwelling on what they should and shouldn’t eat, and after trying to restrict calories all day, overeat at night.
-Appetite suppressant medications like Phentermine and Tenuate can be very helpful to keep the dieter on track and in control.
+After weight loss, people often find themselves constantly dwelling on what they should and shouldn’t eat, and after trying to restrict calories all day, overeat at night.
+Weight loss medications like Phentermine and Tenuate can be very helpful to keep the dieter on track and in control.

-Appetite suppressant medications are not appropriate for all dieters, and will be prescribed only if deemed an appropriate treatment option by our medical staff.
+*Weight Loss medications are not appropriate for all individuals and will be prescribed only if deemed an appropriate treatment option by our medical staff.